FAQs About the Kendal System

 - in Illinois, The Admiral at the Lake in Chicago; and

 - in California, Enso Village in Healdsburg.

 What makes the structure of The Kendal System different from other multi-entity systems?

 The Kendal System is based on a federal-style model.
 The relationship between The Kendal Corporation and the Kendal affiliates is interdependent and involves balancing autonomy with shared purpose.
 While each Kendal affiliate maintains an independence that fosters creative thinking, all are grounded in and guided by the values of the Kendal System.

 How does The Kendal System measure its success?

 While other organizations measure their success primarily by the bottom line, The Kendal System uses its Values and Practices as benchmarks for success.
-Values and Practices, first published in booklet form in 1987, were reissued in 2009 in a refined version.
-The booklet spells out the principles of the Religious Society of Friends on which Kendal values are based, and describes practices that reflect experience gained over nearly 40 years, beginning with the earliest Kendal communities.
+The booklet spells out the principles of the Religious Society of Friends (Quakers) on which Kendal values are based, and describes practices that reflect experience gained over more than 45 years, beginning with the earliest Kendal communities.

-What is the role of The Kendal Corporation in respect to the Kendal affiliates?
+What is the role of The Kendal Corporation with respect to Kendal affiliates?

 What specific decision making authority does The Kendal Corporation have regarding the Kendal affiliates?